nypesap/nypesap.github.io/docs/blog/posts/0007-test-users.md

 # Streamlining SAP Fiori Testing with the Test User App from the Fiori Tracker Suite

 The SAP S/4HANA project team supports SAP Fiori applications available through the SAP Fiori Launchpad.
 A critical aspect of this support is testing.
-Because these applications are [designed for specific roles](https://experience.sap.com/fiori-design-web/design-principles/#rolebased), reliable testing must take roles into account.
-The best way to consider roles in testing is using role-dedicated test users.
+Because SAP Fiori applications are [designed for specific roles](https://experience.sap.com/fiori-design-web/design-principles/#rolebased), reliable testing should take roles into account.
+The best way to consider roles in testing is using dedicated test users with only relevant roles assigned.

 <!-- more -->